richardsmythe/pyquantile/README.md

 # PyQuantile

-PyQuantile is a Python library that provides a fast quantile estimator for streamed data without storing any data points.
+PyQuantile is a Python library that provides a fast quantile estimator for streamed data.
+It dynamically estimates the p-th quantile of a stream of incoming data points without storing them.
+Based on p-Squared algorithm for adjusting and updating markers.

 ## Installation